r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 I'm more excited about.

-For context on my experience job searching, I have 2 years of decently high impact non-internship experience at a Big Tech company and an Ivy League degree.
+For context on my experience job searching, I have 2 years of decently high impact, non-internship experience at a Big Tech company and an Ivy League degree.
 In total, I sent out 200+ applications (this may seem like a relatively low number, but I was prioritizing mid- to high-match roles), failing many technical and behavioral interviews along the way.
-I spent much of the past few months scouring Reddit, YouTube and other sources to understand the current job market and how to compete in it.
+I spent much of the past few months scouring Reddit, YouTube, and other sources to understand the current job market and how to compete in it.
 I'm not an expert or a job search consultant by any means, so take what I say here with a grain of salt.
 My hope is to give you, the reader, a broad overview of my understanding of how to conduct your job search in this weird time period.

 Here are some things I'd like to focus on in this guide: